sbabic/swupdate/_sources/overview.txt

 can differ, for example setting a boot loader environment or using and external GPIO.

-The boot loader starts "swupdate", booting the swupdate kernel and the initrd image as root file system.
+The boot loader starts "SWUpdate", booting the SWUpdate kernel and the initrd image as root file system.
 Because it runs in RAM, it is possible to upgrade the whole storage.
 Differently as in the double-copy strategy, the systems must reboot to put itself in update mode.